Philip Ruttley: Biography

-He is currently a partner and Head of the EU and Competition Law Department of the international City firm of Ince & Co.
 He has appeared in many cases before the European Court of Justice and has been involved in several WTO dispute settlement proceedings.

 In 2008, Ruttley acted for the consumer group "Which?" in the first ever European consumer group action against a cartel.
 A defendant, JJB Sports agreed to pay compensation for its role in price-fixing, as investigated by the UK Government's Office of Fair Trading.
 The case resulted in fines of up to £17m for the cartel.

 He has published widely on EC and World Trade Organization issues.
 He was secretary and founder of the European Maritime Law Organization, and was also secretary of the World Trade Law Association from 1997 to 2003.

-He is married to Hilary Jane Ruttley (née Lewis).
-They have three children together: